 In 1834, at the age of 24, he started a magazine called “American Gardeners’ Magazine.”
 He said he had been inspired to start it by the Gardener’s Magazine from London.

 In 1837, he renamed the publication to “The Magazine of Horticulture, Botany, and all useful discoveries and improvements in rural affairs” (in practice referred to as “The Magazine of Horticulture.”)
 In the preface to the first issue under the new name in 1837, he said the name change was to avoid confusion with other magazines.

-Charles was also the author of "Fruits of America", two volumes of which were published in Boston by Hovey and Co. from 1847 to 1856, and a third volume which was started but not completed.
-The book contains over 100 colour plates, which are now quite valuable.
+Charles authored the “Fruits of America”, two volumes of which were published in Boston by Hovey and Co. from 1847 to 1856.
+A third volume was started but not completed or published.
+The two volumes contains over 100 colour plates, which are now quite valuable.